XaF/qolsysgw/docs/qolsys-panel-interactions.md

 - `ARM_AWAY` when the alarm is armed in away mode
 - `ENTRY_DELAY` when the alarm is pending to be triggered, but we have time to disarm with the code
 - `ALARM` when the alarm is triggered
-- `EXIT_DELAY` when the alarm is arming, giving time to leave the place before being armed (also `ARM-AWAY-EXIT-DELAY` on some panels, it seems)
+- `EXIT_DELAY` when the alarm is arming, giving time to leave the place before being armed (in the `SUMMARY` message, this will take the shape of `ARM-AWAY-EXIT-DELAY` or `ARM-STAY-EXIT-DELAY` depending on which arming type will be enabled after the delay)

 The `zone_list` field contains a list of sensors, for which the possible `type` values are:
 - `Door_Window` for door/window sensors